 A diversified portfolio including multiple cases can produce much more predictable returns.
 Litigation finance is still a relatively new asset class with room for growth.
 Cases frequently take three to five years to reach a settlement, and the secondary market is still developing.

 In general, the illiquidity of litigation finance implies higher returns.
 Litigation finance remains an extremely illiquid asset class, and “being paid to wait” is an important component of the return profile.

 The expected returns to litigation finance vary dramatically based on the type of investment.
 In a recent Financial Times article, a sample of settlements that had been purchased from claimants had returned roughly 10x what the claimant received at the time of funding.

 Many of the cases that are purchased by investors have not been settled at the time of investment.
 Thus, the risk profile for individual cases is similar to out-of the-money-options.

 As the case plays out and headlines are publicly announced in the media, and as judgments are reached, the “implied value” of the investment increases as market participants gain more visibility into the possible outcome.
 For prudent portfolio managers, it’s possible to create portfolios with defined risk because cases are uncorrelated to each other.

 Complex Underwriting Presents Opportunities

-Litigation finance is most appropriate for institutional investors and high-net-worth individuals because of its lack of liquidity and complex nature of modeling the variables that will make up the return, including size and timing of the settlement, and assessing the ability for the defendant to pay.
+Litigation finance is most appropriate for institutional investors and high-net-worth individuals because of its lack of liquidity and complex nature of modeling the variables that will make up the return, including the size and timing of the settlement and assessing the ability of the defendant to pay.
 Litigation finance is for sophisticated long-term investors like hedge funds and family offices.